Skip to content

 Series Integration: Why this article exists

 This article is the technical translator for the VBU system.
-If Part 11 taught abrasion logic in The Textile Stress Test, and Part 12 mapped chemical safety in The Chemistry of Comfort: VOCs and Foam Off-Gassing, Part 17 shows how those claims appear (or fail to appear) inside real spec sheets.
+While The Textile Stress Test covers abrasion logic, and The Chemistry of Comfort: VOCs and Foam Off-Gassing examines chemical safety, this article shows how those claims appear (or fail to appear) inside real spec sheets.

 It also connects upholstery data back to the structural core of the sofa—in particular engineered wood choices—in The Chassis Study: Kiln-Dried Hardwoods vs Furniture-Grade Plywood.
 Durability is not “fabric only.”
 It’s cover + seams + foam + chassis.